scrapy/queuelib/README.rst

 RoundRobinQueue
 ===============

-The `RoundRobinQueue` has nearly the same interface and implementation as the `PriorityQueue` except that each element must be pushed with a (mandatory) key.
-Popping from the queue cycles through the keys "round robin"
+Has nearly the same interface and implementation as a Priority Queue except that each element must be pushed with a (mandatory) key.
+Popping from the queue cycles through the keys "round robin".

 Instantiate the Round Robin Queue similarly to the Priority Queue::